kongondo/Blog/README.md

 ## Changelog

+#### Version 2.3.9
+1. Fixed [bug](https://processwire.com/talk/topic/7403-module-blog/?p=119070) where comments' date was being output as a raw timestamp (owing to a miss during the last commit).

 #### Version 2.3.8
-1. Fixed [bug](https://processwire.com/talk/topic/7403-module-blog/page-30#entry112992) where comments' date were not being correctly output
+1. Fixed [bug](https://processwire.com/talk/topic/7403-module-blog/page-30#entry112992) where comments' date were not being correctly output.

 #### Version 2.3.7
 1. All MarkupPageNav (used in renderPosts()) [options](https://processwire.com/api/modules/markup-pager-nav/) can now be passed to renderPosts() to customise pagination of posts.